 Frequently Asked Questions

-What are the Best Headphones for Under $100?
+What are the Best Over-Ear Headphones for Under $100?

-What are the Best Wireless Headphones Under $100?
+What are the Best Wireless Over-Ear Headphones Under $100?

 If you want the best Bluetooth headphones for under $100, look no further than the Sony WH-CH700N.
-Despite their classic look, this over-ears product provides support for voice activation usage via Alexa and great sound delivery across the board.
-And the fact that this pair of on-ear headphones features a great microphone makes this a top choice if you enjoy pro gaming.
+Despite their classic look, this over-ear product provides voice control support via Amazon’s Alexa and offers great sound delivery across the board.
+And the fact that this pair of over-ear headphones features a great microphone as well makes this a top choice if you enjoy pro gaming.

 What are the Best Cheap Noise Cancelling Earbuds?

 There are a lot of models on the market, and it can be hard to pick the best from the worst.
-If you want noise cancelling ear buds at a decent price range, we suggest you check out our guide to the best wireless earbuds of 2020.
+If you want noise-cancelling earbuds at a decent price range, we suggest you check out our guide to the best wireless earbuds of 2022.